 Before the government cut child benefit for better off families, this meant that child benefit was worth around £1,000 a year to all parents with one child, £1,700 to those with two kids and £2,500 to parents with three.

-However from 7 January 2013, if one partner earns £50,000 or more, this level of child benefit is progressively reduced.
+However since 2013, if one partner earns £50,000 or more, this level of child benefit is progressively reduced.
 (See below for details).

 Find out exactly what you’ll be entitled to once the child benefit changes take place by looking at our simple child benefit break down.